NovaGamma/Manganager/README.md

 ### The electron app

-you will need to have npm/node installed and you can use setup-electron.bat to make it install the requirements.
+you will need to have npm/node installed and you can use setup_frontend.bat to make it install the requirements.
 To run it use **run-electron.bat**

 ### The chrome extension